 Amazon offers US$10 to Prime Day shoppers who hand over their data

-Amazon.com Inc has a promotion for U.S. shoppers on Prime Day, the 48-hour marketing blitz that started Monday: Earn US$10 of credit if you let Amazon track the websites you visit.

-REUTERS: Amazon.com Inc has a promotion for U.S. shoppers on Prime Day, the 48-hour marketing blitz that started Monday: Earn US$10 of credit if you let Amazon track the websites you visit.
+REUTERS: Amazon.com has a promotion for US shoppers on Prime Day, the 48-hour marketing blitz that started Monday (Jul 15): Earn US$10 of credit if you let Amazon track the websites you visit.

 The terms underscore the power consumers routinely give to Amazon and other big technology companies when using their free services.
 In this case, Amazon gains potential insight into how it should tailor marketing and how it could stamp out the retail competition.

-Amazon already has more than 7 million customers using its assistant via Google Chrome and Mozilla Firefox, according to data published by those web browsers.
+Amazon already has more than seven million customers using its assistant via Google Chrome and Mozilla Firefox, according to data published by those web browsers.
 Other companies offer similar shopping tools.

-Amazon's combination of tools still pales in comparison to data collection by Alphabet Inc's Google , which has tracking pixels on most web pages.
+Amazon's combination of tools still pales in comparison to data collection by Alphabet's Google , which has tracking pixels on most web pages.

 Amazon did not discuss how it uses the data it gathers via the assistant for any unrelated purposes, but a job listing for an affiliated team known as Browser Integration Technologies says the group's influence "spans across advertising and marketing, pricing and selection."